Hi, I'm Andy.

 This site is an experiment in Making Room For Many people to move on more quickly with their own quests and uncover things that we know individually that might be timely for all of us collectively.

 Collective Knowledge and Curious Communities are two of the most powerful forces in my career and I hope this is a melting pot for both.

 If that sounds like an experiment that you'd enjoy being a part of, I hope you'll consider joining us.

 There are two different ways you can jump in:

 - First is the free version that I hope you'll consider at the very minimum.
-Every month you'll get a digest of the brainstorms that I've been working on, the ideas that stood out, and the conversations that have made a difference in my world.
+Every week you'll get a digest of the best few things I have seen, read, or experienced in the past week.

 Whichever way you choose to be a part of, I am excited to have you involved and to hear how we can help each other dig deeper and Make Room For Many stories, curiosities, relationships, and collectively bigger visions for what comes next.

 Come join us and Make Room For Many more fun things to come.